 - Student Learning Outcome: Students will consistently demonstrate professional behaviors

-- Student Learning Outcome: Students will summarize the value of life-long learning
+- Student Learning Outcome: Students will actively participate in learning experiences

 Clinical Practicum is a vital aspect of the Radiologic Technology Program.
 Students can put into practice concepts learned in the classroom.
 The Radiologic Technology Program uses the medical sites listed below for clinical rotation.
 Students are scheduled for clinical practicum each semester by the Clinical Coordinator.
 Each student will be assigned five (5) clinical rotations in various Radiology Departments, ensuring a well-rounded clinical experience.
 It should be noted that these sites are located throughout the state.